Clubber's guide to San Antonio, Ibiza

 While it has garnered a reputation as a party hotspot over the years, San Antonio is also a favourite with locals, who descend in the evenings and at weekends to take advantage of its excellent restaurant scene.

-San Antonio is home to an extensive range of bars, clubs and restaurants in the famous West End and the surrounding pedestrianised lanes, as well as on the lovely promenade.
+San Antonio is home to an extensive range of bars, clubs and restaurants in the famous West End and the surrounding pedestrianised lanes, along the harbour and on the lovely beach promenade.

-Ultimate clubbing can be found in the super-clubs Eden Ibiza and Es Paradis and in the open-air pool party venues O Beach Ibiza and Ibiza Rocks.
+Ultimate clubbing can be found in the super-clubs Eden Ibiza and Es Paradis, buzzing pool party venues O Beach Ibiza and Ibiza Rocks Pool Club.
+Open-air venue, 528 Ibiza, which sits just a few minutes from San Antonio Town, is the newest day-to-night clubbing destination.

 Sunset bars

-In San An, you will find the Sunset Strip with the famous Sunset bars, undeniably a legendary spot on Ibiza and a rite of passage for anyone visiting the White Isle for the first or even the 15th time.
-The stunning sunsets are set against the brilliant blue sea and a kaleidoscopic sky, all enhanced by sets from world-class DJs playing in bars that line the promenade.
+In San An, you will find the Sunset Strip with the famous sunset bars, undeniably a legendary spot on Ibiza and a rite of passage for anyone visiting the White Isle for the first or even the 15th time.
+The stunning sunsets are set against the brilliant blue sea and a kaleidoscopic sky, all enhanced by sets from world-class DJs in the bars which line the promenade.

-The sunset strip isn't the only side of town with a wide selection of places to eat and drink alongside great views.
-The promenade that leads all the way to the main beach is also home to a huge range of bars and restaurants.
+The Sunset Strip isn't the only side of town with a wide selection of places to eat and drink alongside great views.
+The promenade that leads all the way along the harbour and the main beach is also home to a huge range of bars and restaurants.

-All of the venues and bars in San Antonio have their own unique energy, so whether you are looking to chill out on a hammock or dance on a podium in a swimming pool, there is something for everyone.
+All of the venues and bars in San Antonio have their own unique energy, so whether you are looking to chill out in a hammock or dance on a podium, there is something for everyone.

 Clubs & boat parties

-If daytime clubbing is your thing, dance in or around the pool to tunes played by famous DJs, either in the Ibiza Rocks Hotel, unofficial 'home of the pool party', or in the O Beach Ibiza beach club on the promenade of San Antonio.
+If daytime clubbing is your thing, then you can dance in or around the pool to tunes played by famous DJs at the Ibiza Rocks Pool Club, the unofficial 'home of the pool party'.
+Conversely, you may agree that O Beach Ibiza has perfected the format, a beautiful open-air day club at the end of the beach promenade of San Antonio, with parties around the pool and amazing sky shows.

 Furthermore, make sure you hit one of the many boat parties that depart daily from San Antonio.
 Most of them sail into the sunset, all of them boast first-rate DJs, and each guarantees a truly unique experience.

-San Antonio is also set up to offer a full programme of daytime entertainment.
+San Antonio is also set up to offer a full programme of sports, excursions and other things to do.

-On land many excursions start in San Antonio, discover the beauty of the island in a real fun way, per jeep, vespa or quad.
+On land, many excursions start in San Antonio and allow you to discover the beauty of the island in a really fun way, by jeep, quad or buggy.

 Restaurants

-San Antonio has a wide choice of restaurants for each budget, offering a variety of cuisines.
-Dine in a sunset bar whilst watching the sky being bathed in spectacular colours, have a quick bite in the countless snackbars or enjoy a romantic evening with lush food.
+San Antonio has a wide choice of restaurants for every budget, offering a variety of cuisines.
+Dine in a sunset bar whilst watching the sky being bathed in spectacular colours, have a quick bite in the countless snack bars or enjoy a romantic evening and incredible culinary experience.

 Accommodation

-San Antonio as a whole is a reasonably priced resort and offers a wide choice of apartments and hotels and hostels.
+San Antonio as a whole is a reasonably priced resort and offers a wide choice of hotels, hostels and apartments.

 If you are coming in a group, we have a special recommendation for you: Treat yourself to your own private holiday villa; the price per person is a really good alternative to a hotel.